 - If serology is performed more than 8-weeks post the final vaccination dose, results may be considered less reliable.

-- Serology should be performed every 12-months in patients with impaired renal function +/- dialysis regardless of previous serological testing. [see Table 1]
+- Serology should be performed every 12-months in patients with impaired renal function +/- dialysis regardless of previous serological testing [see Table 1].

 Patients with impaired renal function

 - Patients with impaired renal function +/- dialysis are at increased risk of hepatitis B infection.
 In addition they often have a diminished immune response to the hepatitis B vaccine.
 The cause of this is not completely understood.
-It is well documented that the earlier a patient is immunised in the disease progression, the better response and long term protection they will have.
+It is well documented that the earlier a patient is immunised in the disease progression, the better the response and more long term protection they will have.